ajiteshshree/Streaming-Data-Visualization/README.md

 ## Demonstration Video

 This <a href = 'https://drive.google.com/drive/folders/1jIpG7jBaMZ91HooAft1LkuWz6n_YAwHV?usp=sharing'>Demo folder</a>  includes videos showcasing the Simulation and Visualization servers in action, covering both the Multiple Socket and Single Socket approaches.
+First, watch the Simulation  demonstration, then the Visualization demonstration for both approaches.